Elevating Student Voice: GRAD Partnership Storytelling Contest in the Black Belt, Northern California

 Pictured Left: Susan Schroth, Northern California GRAD Partnership Lead.
 Pictured Right: Annah Rogers, Black Belt GRAD Partnership Lead.

-From the beginning, the GRAD Partnership Rural Cohort has championed the importance of student connectedness and belonging, and participating rural schools have seen this metric as a key to bringing about student success in the areas of attendance, behavior, and course performance; however, a single definition and measurement system for the concept have remained elusive.
+From the beginning, the GRAD Partnership Rural Cohort has championed the importance of student connectedness and belonging, and participating rural schools have seen this metric as a key to bringing about student success in the areas of attendance, behavior, and course performance; however, these efforts are unique to each community and school context.
 Understanding this, RSC GRAD Partnership hub leads Annah Rogers and Susan Schroth designed a project that asked students to share more about what being connected to school, or truly belonging, means to them.
 The students could choose the medium that suited their interests, and took the prompt in diverse directions.
 Here is what they learned from their inaugural Storytelling Competition:

 Keria from Hale County High School (AL) won her school's contest.